arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 :::

-::: info Tracing the origin of a raise
+:::info Tracing the origin of a raise

 As projects grow in size, raised errors propagate through the call stack.
 To make debugging easier, Arrow provides a way to trace calls to `raise` and `bind`: [see Raise.traced](https://apidocs.arrow-kt.io/arrow-core/arrow.core.raise/traced.html).